Devin Fuller

 Devin Lewis Fuller (born January 24, 1994) is an American former professional football player who was a wide receiver with the Atlanta Falcons in the National Football League (NFL).
 He played college football for the UCLA Bruins.
 Fuller was converted from quarterback to receiver as a freshman, and was the Bruins' second-leading receiver in 2013 and 2014.
 He was also a kick returner with UCLA.
+He was selected by Atlanta in the seventh round of the 2016 NFL draft.

 Early life

 Fuller was born in Englewood, New Jersey, to Bart Fuller and Cindy Mizelle.
 His mother became a touring singer when she was 17.
 She was on tour with Luther Vandross when she found out she was pregnant with Fuller.
 After he was born, Fuller accompanied his mom when she would perform with Vandross, who encouraged his tour members to also bring their children along on his tour bus.

-Fuller grew up in Norwood, New Jersey and attended Northern Valley Regional High School in Old Tappan, New Jersey, where he became the team's No. 1 quarterback as a freshman.
+Fuller grew up in Norwood, New Jersey, and attended Northern Valley Regional High School in Old Tappan, New Jersey, where he became the team's starting quarterback as a freshman.
 He led Northern Valley to back to back state championship appearances as a junior and senior.
 As a senior, he passed for 2,247 yards and 20 touchdowns, and also ran for 1,326 yards and 17 touchdowns.
 For his career, he compiled over 10,000 yards of total offense (6,148 passing, 4,589 rushing) and scored 118 touchdowns (58 passing, 60 rushing).